 To examine spatial structure in species composition in relation to general flow direction in ridge-slough landscape, we first determined the direction of water flow, expressed as an angle, within each PSU.
 We drew lines along the major axis of identifiable landscape linear features, such as tree islands and sawgrass ridges, and used the Linear Directional Mean function in ArcMap (ArcGIS 10.2) to calculate the angle of orientation of those features.
 Later, the average angle value ('PSU angle') was calculated to represent the flow direction specific for each PSU.
+Four PSUs (8, 10, 14 & 16) sampled in first two years are within the marl prairie landscape and did not have any linear feature, thus the flow direction was not determined for these PSUs.

 The geographic distance and the angle between each pair of sites were calculated using the 'Generate Near-Table' function in ArcMAP.
 We then extracted pairs of sites that were located at an angle of PSU angle $\pm 22.5^{\circ}$, i.e. 45° wide range along the flow direction (Group 1), as well as perpendicular to the flow (Group 2).
-For instance, if the flow direction within a PSU was 174° , a pair of sites that were at an angle of $122.5^{\circ} - 167.5^{\circ}$ (or $302.5^{\circ} - 347.5^{\circ}$) from one another were linked in the direction of flow, i.e., in Group 1 (Figure 2.1).
+For instance, if the flow direction within a PSU was 174° , a pair of sites that were at an angle of 122.5° - 167.5° (or 302.5° - 347.5°) from one another were linked in the direction of flow, i.e., in Group 1 (Figure 2.1).
 Similarly, a pair of plots that were located at an angle between 32.5° and 77.5° (or between 212.5° and 257.5°) from one another were joined in the direction perpendicular to the flow, i.e. in Group 2.